-From Sam who earned money working in his hometown to pay for both a semester with a mountaineering program in India and his airfare to New Zealand where he worked at a ski shop in Wanaka.
+From Sam who earned money working in his hometown to pay for both a semester with a mountaineering program in India and his airfare to New Zealand, where he worked at a ski shop in Wanaka.

 "I made incredible friends, connected with families in villages I plan to return to in the future, picked up a new language, and learned more about my values and beliefs than in all of my years in high school.
 Most importantly, I now have an idea about what I am most passionate about and want to pursue in college and even past school.
-Choosing to take a gap year is incredibly difficult and intimidating because we are used to the predictability of school and following the same paths as our peers.
-But taking the risk and embracing a year of surprises and uncertainty creates possibilities to learn about yourself and the world.”
+Choosing to take a gap year is incredibly difficult and intimidating, but taking the risk and embracing a year of surprises and uncertainty creates possibilities to learn about yourself and the world"

-From Liza who combined two experiences to fill her gap year involving a rugged immersion program in Indonesia in the fall followed by several months interning with an NGO in Cape Costa, Ghana, West Africa.
+From Liza who combined gap experiences involving a rugged immersion program in Indonesia in the fall followed by an internship in Cape Costa, Ghana, West Africa.

-“I greatly appreciate living in the moment and not wasting time on things that don’t matter.
-Taking a gap year was the best decision I ever made.
+"Taking a gap year was the best decision I ever made.
 I learned more about myself and life than I ever thought possible.
 I am forever grateful for this gift of time and feel better prepared for the next chapters in my life."

 From Schuyler who combined a rigorous outdoor wilderness program in the South Island with a work placement on a sheep farm in the North Island of New Zealand.

-Parent Perspectives on Gap Year Experiences:
+Parent Perspectives on